 Go to the emergency room or call the local emergency number (such as 911) if you have a rapid, irregular pulse; faint, or have chest pain.
 All of these may be signs of ventricular tachycardia.

-The disorder cannot be prevented in some cases.
+In some cases, the disorder cannot be prevented.
 In other cases, it can be prevented by treating heart problems and avoiding certain medicines.

 - Michael A. Chen, MD, PhD, Associate Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.